Modern slavery statement

-We recognise the importance of training, raising awareness and embedding knowledge and understanding of human rights, ethical standards and risks across business functions.
-The Specsavers Group has developed training tools for its employees, to reinforce the risks of modern slavery, which will be rolled out by Specsavers across Australia and New Zealand during 2020/21.
-Through forming strong relationships and partnerships with suppliers, the Specsavers Group continues to raise awareness and undertake discussions as to the continued implementation of preventative measures including audit processes, improved policies and agreeing on the standards expected.
+Specsavers recognises the importance of training, raising awareness and embedding knowledge and understanding of human rights, ethical standards and risks across the business.
+The Specsavers Group has developed training tools for its employees, including whistleblowing training to raise awareness about reporting activity.
+Through forming strong relationships and partnerships with suppliers, Specsavers continues to raise awareness and undertake discussions as to the continued implementation of preventative measures including audit processes, improved policies and agreeing on the standards expected.

-During 2019 and 2020 the Specsavers Group continued to invest in, and develop, the Regulatory and Compliance teams to ensure appropriate skills and resources are in place to deliver the Strategic Plans in relation to regulation and compliance.
-The Specsavers Group:
+During 2020 and 2021 the Specsavers Group has continued to invest in, and develop, the Regulatory and Compliance teams to ensure appropriate skills and resources are in place to deliver the Strategic Plans in relation to regulation and compliance.
+The Specsavers Group has:

 - continued to keep policies and practices concerning anti-bribery updated;